design-automation/mobius-parametric-modeller/src/assets/core/inline/_docQueryEntityGet.md

-The `entity_var#XX` expression is used to get a list of connected entities.
+The `entity#XX` expression is used to get a list of connected entities.

 The `XX` is a two letter code that specifies the type of entity that is required.
 They are as folows:
 * `ps`: positions